Equality and Diversity Policy

 orientation or any other circumstance.

-religion and believes that every member should be encouraged to
+particular faith or religion and believes that every member should

 Leaders and Commissioners should take account of the special